Library Technology Planning

-This practical guide will be of special value to those in small- and medium-size libraries, especially those new to the planning process who have not previously implemented technology or who have had difficulty implementing strategic plans.
-By using this LITA guide overwhelmed librarians can create a sound, realistic technology plan and implementing that plan by identifying each step necessary to accomplish the library’s goals.
-As they follow this roadmap from beginning to end, library staff will be able to meet the technology needs of their communities and to achieve their library’s technology goals.
+This practical guide will be of special value to those in small- and medium-sized libraries, especially those new to the planning process who have not previously implemented technology or who have had difficulty implementing strategic plans.
+By using this LITA guide, overwhelmed librarians can create a sound, realistic technology plan and implement that plan by identifying each step necessary to accomplish the library’s goals.
+As they follow this roadmap from beginning to end, library staff will be able to meet the technology needs of their communities and achieve their library’s technology goals.

 In conjunction with the book, an interactive web-based training is available.
 The training will walk participants through the planning process and reflects the new reality of libraries in a post-COVID world.

 Diana Silveira is a librarian and president of Novare Library Services where she works with libraries to develop, implement and utilize technology effectively.
 Previously she worked at the Tampa Bay (FL) Library Consortium and the Charlotte Mecklenburg (NC) Library.
 She has an MLIS from UNC-Greensboro and a BS in psychology from Catawba College.

 – Peter Bromberg, Executive Director, Salt Lake City Public Library